 2.The extent to which the program will provide or will continue, without material effect on its viability at the time of change of owner, operator, or lessee, to provide safe and adequate treatment for individuals receiving the hospice services as evidenced by:

-a.The immediate and long term financial feasibility of the proposed financing plan;
+a.The immediate and long-term financial feasibility of the proposed financing plan;

 (1)The proposed amount and sources of owner's equity to be provided by the applicant;

-(2)The proposed financial plan for operating and capital expenses and income for the period immediately prior to, during and after the implementation of the change in owner, operator, or lessee of the health care facility;
+(2)The proposed financial plan for operating and capital expenses and income for the period immediately prior to, during and after the implementation of the change in owner, operator, or lessee of the health care facility,

-(3)The relative availability of funds for capital and operating needs;
+(3)The relative availability of funds for capital and operating needs,

-(4)The applicant's demonstrated financial capability;
+(4)The applicant's demonstrated financial capability, and

-(5)Such other financial indicators as may be requested by the state agency;
+(5)Such other financial indicators as may be requested by the state agency.